MarvinLvn/BabySLM/docs/evaluation.md

 The_person_learns_en-US-Wavenet-B -15.446614265441895
 The_learns_person_en-US-Wavenet-B -15.838199615478516
 ```
-But this time, we only have stimulus from a single voice (`en-US-Wavenet-B`).
+But here, we only have stimulus from a single voice (`en-US-Wavenet-B`).
 This is because BabyBERTa is a text-based language model and running it on different voices would yield the exact same results.

 We compute the syntactic accuracy by running: